As a neuroscience major, Huda Mian's undergraduate research focused on better understanding the workings of the brain in relation to epilepsy.

 Huda's research experience, she says, taught her how to effectively analyze published papers and how to use the information to develop protocols.

 Where are you from?
 What is your major?

-I am from Sioux City, Iowa, and I am majoring in neuroscience on the pre-med track.
+I am from Sioux City, Iowa, and I majored in neuroscience on the pre-med track.

-I am working on a project where we are trying to learn more about the role of tanycytes (brain cells) in epilepsy using mice.
+I worked on a project where we learned more about the role of tanycytes (brain cells) in epilepsy using mice.

 Would you recommend research to incoming students?